enginmanap/limonEngine-docs/docs/UsingTheEditor.rst

 Object editor has two parts.
 One is the window that is on the left by default, and the other is the gizmos that appear at the position of the object.
 The window content changes based on the selected object.
 Each possible object type is documented separately below.

+Object editor has selected object in a drop-down that lists all the game objects, you can select another object using this drop down.
+All object have a remove button at the end of the window, which removes selected object completely.

 .. figure:: _static/media/images/editor-object_marked.png
     :align: center

-Model Object Editor
+Model Object Settings
-___________________
+_____________________

 .. figure:: _static/media/images/editor-object_model.png
     :align: center

     The model window with all options visible

-Model Object editor has selected object in a drop-down that lists all the game objects.

-After that, there are 3 radio buttons.
+There are 3 radio buttons under the selected object Drop-down.
 These are "Translate", "Rotate", "Scale".
 Based on the selected mode, the 6 elements below change, but their usage is the same.
 First 3 are used for precise settings by dragging, or entering exact value by typing. **To enter typing mode, you should double click the item.** The second 3 items are for setting the values with bigger differences.

 Just under these settings, there is snap settings.
 It is used by gizmo.
 For details check :ref:`Gizmo Usage`.